 About the Symphony

-The Cal Poly Symphony is a full orchestra of 80-85 members that performs major concerts in the Christopher Cohan Performing Arts Center each quarter and farther afield on regular tours.
+The Cal Poly Symphony is a full orchestra of approximately 90 members that performs major concerts in the Performing Arts Center's Christopher Cohan Center each quarter and farther afield on regular tours.
 The ensemble's members are students from almost every major on campus.
 With many years of musical experience and dedication, they come together to keep orchestral music a part of their life at Cal Poly, find balance with their studies, and make great friends.

 Conductor / Leadership

 Our repertoire includes everything from blockbuster orchestral works to music from the movies and video games.
 In the 2014-2015 Season, for example, we performed music from operas with professional opera singers, selections performed with Cal Poly's Orchesis dance company (including the James Bond Theme), and Tchaikovsky's monumental Symphony No. 5.
 Other seasons have seen us link Mussorgsky's Pictures at an Exhibition and music from Angry Birds on the same concert and have included works from Holst's The Planets to John Williams' music from Star Wars (the original suite, as well as Battle of the Heroes with the combined Cal Poly Choirs).